 S.No.
 Name/Title Author Publisher

 1 The Embryology of Angiosperms.
 Bhojwani, S.S. and Vikas Publishing

 Bhatnagar, S.P.
 House, Delhi.

 1975.

-2 Seeds: Physiology of Development Bewley, J.D. and Plenum Press, New
+2 Seeds: Physiology of Development Bewley,J.D. and Plenum Press, New

-- and Germination, Black, M. 1994.
+and Germination, Black, M. 1994.
 York.

-KHIALA, DISTT.
-JAI ANDHAR (PU NIAB)

-4 Morphology of the Angilosperms.
+3 Morphology of the Angilosperms.
 Eames, A.J.
 1961.
 Tata McGraw Hill

 Publishing Co.,

 Bombay.

-5 An Introduction to the Embryology of Maheshwari, P. Tata McGraw Hill
+4 An Introduction to the Embryology of Maheshwari, P. Tata McGraw Hill

 Angiosperms.
 1950.
 Publishing Co.
 Bombay

-- New Delhi.
+ALA DISTUTION NUMBER (PL - New Delhi.

+Station and Station a support states and states

+METABOLIC INTEGRATION

 Course Code BOT 508

-Course Title METABOLIC INTEGRATION
+Course Title META BOLIC INTEGRATION

 Type of course Theory

 LTP 4 0 0

 Credits 4

 Course prerequisite B.Sc.
-M ledical with Botany as one main subject
+M Iedical with Botany as one main subject

-Course Objective To lear n the concepts of metabolism of biomoclules, signal transduction
+Course Objective To learn n the concepts of metabolism of biomoclules, signal transduction

-and Ser escence in plants
+and Sen escence in plants

 Course Outcome They will learn the different pathways of biomolecules

 synthesis and regulation in plants.

-CO1 SBDAU
+CO1

 It will help them to understand the pathways of signal

-transduction which can later be use to carry out research and
+1 transduction which can later be use to carry out research and

-CO2 2 innovation by the students.
+CO2 innovation by the students.

+ABBCA

-To learn the concepts of metabolism of biomolecules, signal
+V and the To learn the concepts of metabolism of biomolecules, signal

 CO3 transduction and Senescence in plants